 However, particularly in a global age, it is often difficult to restrict a certain cultural expression to a specific group.

 Also, who the stakeholders of the 2003 ICH Convention are needs clarifying.
 The Convention defines ‘communities, groups and, in some cases, individuals’ (UNESCO, 2003, p.
 2) as stakeholders of intangible heritage.
 Blake (2000, p.
 64), indeed, points out a discrepancy between the idea of ICH belonging to communities and being heritage of the humankind.

 There is no mention that communities, groups, or individuals who share a certain heritage must belong to the same nation.

 Indeed, as Howard (2003, p.
 182) suggests, heritage does not have to be connected to any geographical entity since ‘communities that lack a territory are not debarred from developing a heritage’.

 However, as Cang (2007, p.
 50) stresses, ‘since the Convention is an international agreement, there is still a seeming adherence to the idea of national cultures’.

-For heritage to be added to the UNESCO’s lists, a case must be made by nation states, which promote certain forms of heritage according to their own interests and understandings.
+For heritage to be added to UNESCO’s lists, a case must be made by nation-states, which promote certain forms of heritage according to their own interests and understandings.

 This perpetuates the idea that, as Naguib posits (2013, p.
 2178), ‘heritage continues to be deeply tied to perceptions about nationhood, authenticity and deep, enduring roots that were developed during the 19th century’.